 Robert A. Simon and Robert Mckim introduced ‘Design Thinking’ in such a manner viewing “design as a way of thinking” in 1969.
 Fast forward a bit and David Kelly (IDEO) adapted it to business purposes followed by Richard Buchanan which tried to address human concerns with Design Thinking.

-Design Thinking is an attempt to learn from designers’ approach to design challenges.
-The recurrent shift from divergent to convergent modes of thinking, having a holistic view, engaging in multi-disciplinary teams, the fetish for prototyping, pen and paper, embracing uncertainty and welcoming ambiguity, putting yourself in someone else’s shoes, trial and error (iterative mindset), etc… are some of the significant upheavals introduced by Design Thinking.
+Design Thinking is an attempt to learn from the designers’ approaches to design challenges.
+The recurrent shift from divergent to convergent modes of thinking, having a holistic view, engaging in multi-disciplinary teams, the fetish for prototyping, pen and paper, embracing uncertainty and welcoming ambiguity, putting yourself in someone else’s shoes, trial, and error (iterative mindset), etc… are some of the significant upheavals introduced by Design Thinking.
 Welcome to problem-solving 2.0.

 Design Thinking is a philosophy to internalize and a mindset to adopt.
 It is about structuring our thought process to understand and define the problem, conceptualize, actualize and test solutions.
 In contrast, ‘Design Sprint’ is a methodological process, based on Design Thinking, which tackles and solves the problems in the most efficient way within a specific time range.